royhobbstn/geojson-dijkstra/README.md

 ## Flexible?

 I built this library mainly as a base to build a Contraction Hierarchy and ArcFlags implementation.
-As these libraries rely on modified implementations of Dijkstras algorithm for processing, I needed to create the fastest implementation possible that was still flexible enough to accomodate these use cases.
+As these algorithms rely on modified implementations of Dijkstras algorithm for processing, I needed to create the fastest implementation possible that was still flexible enough to accomodate these use cases.

 **Contraction Hierarchy extension** (in progress)